Descending down the Tom Bombadil ridgeline, with the Heber Valley and Deer Creek Reservoir ahead. Review by Bruce on September 4, 2024.

 Approaching a banked turn in the oak brush.

 The trail is 1.4 miles long, with a top elevation of 6950 feet.
-After the initial drop, there's a climb on a saddle, which add just under 100 feet of climbing (and some extra descending) to your ride.
+After the initial drop, there's a climb on a saddle, which adds just under 100 feet of climbing (and some extra descending) to your ride.
 The total downhill over the course of Tom Bombadil is 700 vertical feet.

 The expected riding season will be late May through October.

-There are several different climbing options to reach Stone Giants and the top of Tom Bombadil.
-The most popular will be via Chop'd Coyote.
 Alternatively, you can simply climb south Coyote and divert north onto Stone Giants.
 For a longer ride, you can climb to An Unexpected Journey or Lonely Mountain and traverse south to Stone Giants.

 Rocking around a banked turn!